hasura/graphql-engine/dc-agents/README.md

 | `scalar` | `value`           | A scalar `value` to compare against |
 | `column` | `column`          | A `column` in the current table being queried to compare against |

+Columns (as used in `column` fields in `binary_op`, `binary_arr_op`, `unary_op` and in `column`-typed Values) are specified as a column `name`, as well as a `path` to the table that contains the column.
+This path is an array of relationship names that starts from the table being queried (ie the table being queried by the query that this where expression is being specified in).
+An empty array means the column would be on the table being queried itself.

 Here is a simple example, which correponds to the predicate "`first_name` is John and `last_name` is Smith":

 ```json